 Pursuant to Chapter 28 of the Florida Statutes, the Clerk of the Circuit Court is the official recorder of all instruments that may, by law, be recorded in the county.
 The Clerk is required to record all instruments in one general series of books called the "Official Records."

 Such request must be made in writing and delivered by mail, facsimile, or electronic transmission, or delivered in person, to the county recorder.
 The request must specify the identification page number that contains the social security number to be redacted.
 A fee may not be charged for the redaction of a social security number pursuant to such a request.
-Please select the Interactive Redact Social Security Form located on left hand side of this page, under Online Services to submit an electronic request.
+Please select the Interactive Redact Social Security Link located on left hand side of this page, under Online Services to submit an electronic request.